-- Action / Reaction science that may save your life or prevent unjust incarceration!
+- Action/Reaction science that may save your life or prevent unjust prosecution.

-- Scientific evidence providing reasonableness to the number of rounds fired during an OIS.
+- Scientific evidence providing reasonableness to the number of rounds fire during an OIS.

-- Were rounds in a suspect’s back or other unlikely locations reasonable based upon current science?
+- Were rounds in a suspect’s back reasonable based upon current science?

-- The reasons our memory may conflict with forensic evidence.
+- The science-backed reasons that our memory may conflict with forensic evidence.